Frequently Asked Questions

 Shop at the small food market (McCoy’s) in Copper’s Center Village where you’ll find most of your basic staples.
 If you need lots of food, shop at the large supermarket in Frisco (Safeway) Take Frisco exit 203 from I-70 and Safeway is on the right.
 For the best selection of organic and natural foods, shop at Alpine Market in Frisco on Main Street or Vitamin Cottage in Dillon across from the Dillon Dam Brewery.

-• Do you offer discounted lift tickets?
+• Do you sell lift tickets?

 • Do you offer discounts at any of the equipment rental shops?